HubSpot vs lemlist: Features and Pricing Comparison

 Marketing Hub handles the top of the funnel.
 Sales Hub manages the pipeline.
 Service Hub handles support tickets.
 Content Hub powers your website.
 Every interaction lives in one shared database.

-Lemlist is where you create relationships that don't exist yet.
+Lemlist is where you create relationships that do not exist yet.
 You identify companies that fit your ideal customer profile, find verified contact info, and reach out across email, LinkedIn, WhatsApp, and phone with personalized messages.
 Once a prospect replies, your job in Lemlist is done.
 The conversation moves to your CRM.

+ZoomInfo operates at a layer beneath both.
+It provides the verified data that makes HubSpot's CRM accurate and Lemlist's outreach effective.
 When a ZoomInfo customer enriches their HubSpot CRM with company attributes and verified direct dials, every downstream workflow improves.
 When a Lemlist user needs contact data beyond what Lemlist's database provides, ZoomInfo's 500M contacts and 135M+ verified phone numbers fill the gap.
+This is the foundational B2B data gap both platforms share.

 HubSpot covers the full lifecycle, but outbound is limited